SoftUni-Internal/interactive-content/EN/02-Text-Processing/02-Manipulating-Strings.md

 **StartsWith** can receive two parameters:

 - The word that it searches for in the string.
 - And **position** from which index to start.
 This parameter is optional.

 **EndsWith** also can receive two parameters.

-But the second one is **length** and it's optional.
+But the second one is **length** and it is optional.

 If the **second parameter is given**, it will tell from which index to search.